 - Have satisfactorily completed the prescribed program of study according to the regulations in force at the time of the student’s completion of the program, within five years of the date of his/her first admission to the School.

-Credits to Complete the NPL Program
+Credits to Complete the MSSP Program

-Evaluation of Leadership Practicum
+Evaluation of Internship

-The Mentor’s feedback will be descriptive and is used primarily for the student’s learning.
+In the MSSP programs, the Supervisor/Mentor’s feedback will be descriptive and is used primarily for the student’s learning.